GreatPyreneseDad/GCTSAAS/README.md

 - `api/v1/coherence.py` provides endpoints for coherence calculations and for generating example assessment scenarios via the Grok 3 integration.
 - `core/` implements the coherence formulas and biological optimization helpers.
 - `models/` defines dataclasses for users and coherence measurements.
-- `services/` houses the `GrokService` that communicates with GitHub Models.
+- `services/` houses the `GrokService` that communicates with GitHub Models, and a derivative-based `LeadershipEvaluator` for leadership and intuition scoring.

 Run the API locally with Docker: